nomeata/tttool-nofib/README.md

 additional help of `cabal` or `stack` (which might not work nicely with GHC HEAD).

-Either this repository will be abandonned, or the code merged into nofib.
+Either this repository will be abandoned, or the code merged into nofib.

 Why tttool